a8t/MRCC/src/pages/index.md

         Information and Referral

-        We provide up to date information and counselling on Immigration, Labor and health related information.
-We refer our clients to appropriate servicing agencies or community organizations to address their immediate concerns.
+        MRCC works with clients on an individual capacity to provide, free, up to date information about labor, immigration and social services available.
-    - image: /img/21908309_10208864041672225_902975889_o.jpg
+    - image: /img/68681356_521667665272597_7820815290563821568_n.jpg
       text: >-
         Education and Workshop

-        We provide workshops and thematic education series to our clients and community groups, partners.
-We prioritize working with worker led organizations to build worker capacity.
+        We provide education and workshops to contribute to the capacity development of people’s movements, and workers associations.
     - image: /img/isepp-fb.jpg
       text: >-
         Research and Advocacy

-        We facilitate socially engaged research and collaboration with the post-secondary institutions to raise awareness and improve the lives of migrants and newcomer workers.
+        We engage in research and partnerships with various institutions to advance the plight of workers and our clients.
   heading: What we do
 ---